cwfparsonson/trafpy_vectorised_packer/README.rst

 `scripts/configs/traffic_generation_default.yaml <https://github.com/cwfparsonson/trafpy_vectorised_packer/blob/master/scripts/configs/traffic_generation_default.yaml>`_.
 For example, to use the original packer, set ``flow_packer_cls: trafpy.generator.src.packers.flow_packer_v1.FlowPackerV1``.
-To use the vectorised packer, set ``flow_packer_cls: trafpy_vectorised_packer.vectorised_flow_packer.VectorisedFlowPacker``, which will run the new vectorised packer originally written in this repository (N.B.
-Thise has now been integrated as the default packer in the TrafPy library as ``trafpy.generator.src.packers.flow_packer_v2.FlowPackerV2``).
+To use the vectorised packer, set ``flow_packer_cls: trafpy_vectorised_packer.vectorised_flow_packer.VectorisedFlowPacker``, which will run the new vectorised packer originally written in this repository (N.B. this has now been integrated as the default packer in the TrafPy library as ``trafpy.generator.src.packers.flow_packer_v2.FlowPackerV2``).

 Next, from the root directory of where you cloned this repository, run::